 Background

-Trang Nguyen grew up in Vietnam, where the demand for wildlife and their body parts is high.
-From an early age, she dreamt of becoming a wildlife conservationist, so she went to the UK to study conservation.
-But life had another quest lined up for her.
-During the rhino poaching crisis in Africa where Vietnam was recognised as one of the main consumers, traders and transit countries, Trang focused her attention on the illegal wildlife trade in Vietnam, and internationally.
-When she was just 23 years old, she founded her Conservation NGO WildAct.
-Trang has also worked for a number of international conservation organizations, such as Flora & Fauna International, Wildlife Conservation Society and TRAFFIC – monitoring the illegal wildlife trade.
-In 2018, Trang finished her PhD in Biodiversity Management at the University of Kent, England.
-Her research focused on the impact of wild animal part use in Traditional Asian Medicine on the African wildlife.
+When she was just 23 years old, she founded her Conservation NGO WildAct to fight illegal wildlife trade in Vietnam, and internationally.
+Trang has also worked for a number of international conservation organisations, such as Flora & Fauna International, Wildlife Conservation Society and TRAFFIC – monitoring the illegal wildlife trade.
+In 2018, Trang finished her PhD in Biodiversity Management at the University of Kent, UK.
+Her research focused on the impact of wild animal part use in Traditional Asian Medicine on African wildlife.

 Vision and Approach